IBM/aspera-cli/README.md

 `vault_password` specifies the password for the vault.
 Although it can be specified on command line, for security reason you can hide the value.
-For example it can be specified on command line like this:
+For example it can be securely specified on command line like this:

 ```bash
 export ASCLI_VAULT_PASSWORD